Adarsh-singh-2002/DSA_/README.md

 A graph is bipartite if the nodes can be partitioned into two independent sets A and B such that every edge in the graph connects a node in set A and a node in set B.

 Return true if and only if it is bipartite.

+>Leetcode question : 399.
+Evaluate Division

+You are given an array of variable pairs equations and an array of real numbers values, where equations[i] = [Ai, Bi] and values[i] represent the equation Ai / Bi = values[i].
+Each Ai or Bi is a string that represents a single variable.

+You are also given some queries, where queries[j] = [Cj, Dj] represents the jth query where you must find the answer for Cj / Dj = ?.

+Return the answers to all queries.
+If a single answer cannot be determined, return -1.0.

+Note: The input is always valid.
+You may assume that evaluating the queries will not result in division by zero and that there is no contradiction.